 - Housing Deposit – Your student’s school may require a separate housing deposit to reserve space in the residence halls.
 Check with the school about this date.
 Failing to meet this deadline may mean that your student will not be guaranteed a room on campus.

-- Course Registration – If your student’s school runs a summer orientation program, your student may register for his fall courses as part of this event.
-If not, your student may need to work with or speak to an advisor, or she may be free to register for classes on her own.
+- Course Registration – If your student’s school runs a summer orientation program, your student may register for their fall courses as part of this event.
+If not, your student may need to work with or speak to an advisor, or they may be free to register for classes on their own.
 Check with the school to see when your student should begin selecting classes.

 - Summer Opportunities – If your student is planning to attend any events or programs over the summer, such as a Bridge program, summer classes, pre-orientation program, or leadership event, check on application and registration deadlines.
 Space in these programs or classes may be limited, and application deadlines may be early.